jtopjian/terraform-provider-openstack-old/README.md

 `image_id`, `flavor_ref`, and `networks` must be the UUIDs and not the canonical names.
 Also that the networks must be in array/list format.

 `networks` is optional if your OpenStack cloud only has one network.

+`admin_pass` is enabled, but I haven't verified it yet.

 ## Credits